-Usage Rules: Each [Rising Waveform] and [Falling Waveform] keyword introduces a table of time vs. voltage points that describe the shape of an output waveform.
-These time/voltage points are taken under the conditions specified in the R/L/C/V fixture and R/L/C dut subparameters.
-The table itself consists of one column of time points, then three columns of voltage points in the standard typ, min, and max format. four entries must be placed on a single line and must be separated by at least one white space or tab character.
+Usage Rules: Each [Rising Waveform] and [Falling Waveform] keyword four entries must be placed on a single line and must be separated by at least one white space.
 All four columns are required.
 However, data is only required in the typical column.
 If minimum or maximum data is not available, use the reserved word "NA".
 The first value in the time column need not be '0'.
 Time values must increase as one parses down the table.
-The waveform table can contain a maximum of 100 data points.
+The waveform table can contain a maximum of 1000 data rows.
 A maximum of 100 waveform tables are allowed per model.
-Note that for backward compatibility, the existing [Ramp] keyword is still required.
-The data in the waveform table is taken with the effects of the C comp parameter included.